HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: METHODOLOGY

-\textbf{Initializing Tabular Node Embeddings.} An initialization vector is required for each node in the HG.
-For Header and Data CELL nodes, we employ the output of Sentence-BERT~\cite{sentencebert} applied to the text within each cell to obtain their initialization vectors.
-In the case of ROW nodes $r_i$, we initialize a vector by concatenating the text from the cells in the $i^{th}$ row and inputting this concatenated text into the Sentence-BERT.
+An initialization vector is required for each node in the HG.
+For Header and Data CELL nodes, we employ the output of S-BERT~\cite{sentencebert} applied to the text within each cell to obtain their initialization vectors.
+In the case of ROW nodes $r_i$, we initialize a vector by concatenating the text from the cells in the $i^{th}$ row and inputting this concatenated text into the S-BERT.
 TABLE nodes serve to represent the table's content itself.
 In a human's view, a table's content can be inferred by examining the cells in the headers.
 Consequently, we opt to concatenate the text from the cells in the headers and to obtain the embedding.